 Pastry Chef Extraordinaire

-Joanne Yolles has been an active member of Porridge for Parkinson’s for over 10 years.
+Joanne Yolles has been an active member of Porridge for Parkinson’s for since 2007.
 She was well known for her amazing desserts at Scaramouche and Pangaea before becoming an instructor at George Brown Chef School.

 Joanne, how and why did you get involved in Porridge for Parkinson’s?

 I got involved with the event in 2009, the first one when chefs were invited to participate.
 Prior to that, it had been a small neighbourhood gathering put on by a few friends of Marg Meikle.
 I got a call from Jamie Kennedy who had been asked to participate and he immediately called me to get involved, knowing my mom had Parkinson’s.
 For the 2009 event, it was just me and Jamie—he provided the porridge and I made scones and various breakfast breads.